OmniDB/doc/src/en/02_installation.md

 Press Ctrl+C to exit
 ```

-OmniDB will be accessible with any browser using the address displayed in the startup
+OmniDB will be accessible through any browser using the address displayed in the startup
 message.

+More details about `omnidb-server` can be found in Chapter 3 of this documentation.

-## 2.3.
+## 2.2.
 OmniDB with Oracle

 OmniDB app and server does not require any piece of additional software, as
 explained above.
 But if you are going to connect to an *Oracle* database, then